solliancenet/dp-203-v2/Instructions/Labs/09/README.md

     - [Task 1: Create notebook](#task-1-create-notebook)
     - [Task 2: Add the Notebook to the pipeline](#task-2-add-the-notebook-to-the-pipeline)

-> **TODO:** Include the data sources, mapping data flow, and pipeline from Module 9 in the setup for Module 10.

 ## Lab setup and pre-requisites

 > **Note:** Only complete the `Lab setup and pre-requisites` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
 Otherwise, skip ahead to Exercise 1.